 NRS Ether HydroLock

-When it comes to keeping your phone and other small electronics dry and sticking to a budget, the NRS Ether HydroLock is the dry bag to grab.
+If you're on a budget and just want to keep your essentials safe and dry, the NRS Ether HydroLock is our first recommendation.
 This small capacity sack is seriously waterproof when locked closed with a beefy zipper secured by a roll-top.
 The roll-top actually functions more as a backup to keep the zipped seal shut than as a water-blocking barrier itself.
 This bag kept air inside even when fully submerged and didn't leak a drop in our reverse water testing (fill the sack with water, hold it upsidedown, and shake).
-Clipped to the outside of a kayak that flipped in big waves on a windy day, the Ether HydroLock stayed bone dry inside.
+We had it clipped to the outside of a kayak that flipped in big waves on a windy day, and the contents inside stayed bone dry.
 It's built solidly, with welded side seams rather than sewn and a handy view window that makes it easy to find exactly what you need.